What Are We?

 How You Can Help

 In order to make our vision a reality, we need your support.
 Thanks to more than 600 supporters who contributed, we completed our initial fundraising campaign on Indiegogo with more than $104,000 raised.
-This will fund our first leadership conference in Kansas City this fall, covering all of the basic expenses of those who attend, and it will allow us to start laying the groundwork for the future.
+This funded our first leadership conference, covering all of the basic expenses of those who attend, and it will also allow us to start laying the groundwork for the future.